Cornell University -- Ithaca, New York

 The plant incorporates two dual-fuel 15 MW dry low-NOx Solar Turbines Titan 130 gas turbine generators (GTG), two dual-pressure duct-fired Rentech heat recovery steam turbine generators (GTG) with SCR and CO emissions control.
 A new 3.2-mile high-pressure gas line was designed and constructed so that on-site gas compression was not required.

 A new building to contain equipment was designed and integrated into the area’s steep topography.
 Renewals and upgrades to the existing 115-13.2 kV substation, along with a third transformer, accept the CCHPP output and further increase reliability.
-These upgrade were installed without service interruption to the campus.
+These upgrades were installed without service interruption to the campus.

 - LEED Gold Rating (for Office Component)